Krawfox/Esp32-Robo-car/README.md

 # Pictures
 <img width="6120" height="8160" alt="20260714_195202" src="https://github.com/user-attachments/assets/53327a03-8d7a-4d1b-9825-dcb865828958" />

-# Inspiration
-Ever since childhood I have been fascinated by RC cars.
-As a kid I built several toy cars but they were either manually operated or powered by simple motors.
-I never had the chance to build one that could be controlled wirelessly using a remote or a smartphone.

-This project is my way of fulfilling that childhood dream.
-My goal was not just to build an RC car but to design and create something on my own while learning about electronics programming and wireless communication.
-I plan to continue improving this project by adding new features enhancing its performance and making it more reliable over time.

 Its not a perfect project and there are still many things I want to improve but thats what makes it exciting.
 I hope to keep updating it and learning more as I go.